Physical Sciences & Engineering

 Division: Physical Sciences and Engineering

-CHM236 / General Organic Chemistry IIA
+CHM236 / General Organic Chemistry II

 3 Credits / 3.0 Periods for Lecture

 Study of chemistry of carbon-containing compounds continued.
 Structural determination and additional reaction mechanisms and modern methods of synthesis emphasized.
 Prerequisites: A grade of C or better in (CHM235 and CHM235LL) or CHM235AA, or permission of the Instructor, or Department or Division Chair.
-Course Notes: Students may receive credit for only one of the following: CHM236 and CHM236LL, or CHM236AA.
+Course Notes: Student may receive credit for only one of the following: CHM236 and CHM236LL, or CHM236AA.
 Completion of prerequisites within the last two years recommended.

 Division: Physical Sciences and Engineering

-CHM236LL / General Organic Chemistry IIA Laboratory
+CHM236LL / General Organic Chemistry II Laboratory

 1 Credit / 4.0 Periods for Laboratory